Using npm

 - Framework-agnostic: Works with React, Svelte, Vue, or without a framework

-- First-class async: Seamless handling of promises, tasks, and subscriptions
+- First-class async: Seamless handling of promises, tasks, and relays

 - Predictable state: Signal-based state management with clear dependencies